Background Image for Header:

 “The name of the scholarship is ‘We Are Stronger Together,’ right?
 We are, indeed, stronger together,” Zaveri said.
 “I really appreciate your support and your help during this time period.”

 “People may not think $1 or $5 counts, but every dollar gets bigger with another dollar and that actually helps me.
 I’m pretty thankful for that.
 If you want to donate 1 cent for a scholarship for someone it’s going to help.
 Anything can help, and it could help change someone’s life.”

 MAKING A DIFFERENCE

 WVU is playing an important role in West Virginia and beyond as we rebound from COVID-19.

-The COVID-19 pandemic has touched all our lives in ways big and small.
+The COVID-19 pandemic continues to touch our lives in ways big and small.
 We understand the unique challenges you may be facing.
-For those who are willing and able to give, your gift means more than ever during this trying time, and we appreciate your commitment to WVU.
+For those who are willing and able to give, your gift means more than ever, and we appreciate your commitment to WVU.